 Recognize the Problem

 Like many effective recovery programs, once you can honestly admit that you have a problem, only then can you move forward to find a solution.
 It is difficult, but all it takes is a moment of honest self-reflection.
-Be honest with yourself, realize that you can make a positive change on your health with even small lifestyle changes.
-Take accountability for your health, and find ways to improve it.
+Be honest with yourself, realize that you can make a positive change in your health with even small lifestyle changes.
+Take accountability for your health, and find ways to improve it through small daily ahbits.

 Deal With the Problem Head On